Navigating the Digital World Safely

-Technology has become an important part of our daily lives, helping us stay connected, informed, and engaged.
-However, as technology evolves, so do the ways harm, abuse, and control can occur.
-Digital violence can impact people of all ages.
-It may affect relationships, personal safety, privacy, emotional well-being, and overall mental health.
+Technology has become an essential part of everyday life, helping us connect with others, access information, work, learn, and build relationships.
+As technology continues to evolve, however, so do the ways it can be used to harm, manipulate, or control others.
+Digital violence is a growing issue that can affect people of all ages and backgrounds, impacting personal safety, privacy, relationships, emotional well-being, and mental health.

 Join the Counselling Centre of East Algoma for a free community presentation exploring how technology is changing the landscape of violence and abuse.
-This informative session will provide practical information, increase awareness, and help participants better understand how to protect themselves and their families in an increasingly digital world.
+This informative and engaging session will help participants better understand digital violence, recognize common risks, and learn practical strategies to protect themselves, their families, and their communities in an increasingly connected world.

 Why Attend?

-Whether you are a parent, caregiver, educator, service provider, youth, older adult, or community member, this session offers valuable information to help you navigate today's digital world.
+Whether you are a parent, caregiver, educator, service provider, youth, older adult, or community member, this presentation offers valuable information and practical tools to help you navigate today's digital world with greater awareness, confidence, and safety.

 Take Back the Night